-Operational transactions that are considered in terms of related-party transactions are charged using the comparable uncontrolled price method based on internal or external comparisons, however, to a very small extent by reimbursing expenses incurred in rendering services.
+Operational transactions that are subject to assessment as related-party transactions are charged using the comparable uncontrolled price method based on internal or external comparisons and, to a very small extent, by reimbursing expenses incurred in rendering services.

 The system of related party transactions is set out in detail in the transfer pricing report (general documentation) and the transfer pricing report (special documentation) prepared annually.